Lxvi101/extract-x/README.md

 4. Click **"Load unpacked"** and select the `x-comment-scraper-extension/` folder

-5. The extension icon appears in your toolbar — pin it for easy access
+5. The extension icon appears in your toolbar.

 ---